 ‘Persistent inability to achieve orgasm despite responding to sexual stimulation.’

-Using the curious analogy of mountaineering, men are like climbers tackling Mount Everest, a steady climb upwards to one peak and they go equipped with all the right gear to get there.
-Women on the other hand when having sex with another person, are like the mountaineer exploring the whole Alpine mountain range, where to be fully enjoyed one must be aware of the climate, the terrain, the timing, with the valleys and rivers being just as important as climbing the peaks.
-This means that if a female is having to work to the male sexual plan, she may not reach complete sexual fulfilment.
-Not all men and women who have challenges with orgasm find reaching orgasm completely impossible as most will have experienced orgasm at some time, mostly through masturbation.
-But many say they have difficulty reaching orgasm when with another person.
+Using an analogy about mountaineering, when it comes to sexual arousal, men are like mountaineers tackling Mount Everest, a steady climb upwards to one peak; they go equipped with all the right gear to get there.
+On the other hand, when having sex with another person, women are like mountaineers exploring the whole Alpine mountain range.
+To be thoroughly enjoyed, she likes to be aware of the climate, terrain, and timing, with the valleys and rivers being just as important as the climb to the peak.

+If a female has to work to the male sexual plan, she may not reach complete sexual fulfilment.
+Not all men and women who have challenges with orgasm find reaching orgasm impossible as most will have experienced orgasm at some time, primarily through masturbation.
+But not reaching orgasm when with another person is also quite common.
 This inability to orgasm when with a partner is called secondary or situational Anorgasmia.

-My body wants to, but my head won’t let go
+My body wants to, but my head won’t let go.

-So what is it stopping the orgasm?
+So what is stopping the orgasm?

-He just can’t seem to hit the right spot
+He just can’t seem to hit the right spot.

-Make me feel desired
+Make me feel desired.

 The treatment strategy

-She must cum first
+She must cum first.

-Suppose this type of man feels he is not achieving or he senses disapproval or dissatisfaction from his partner, this can result in an inability to reach orgasm certainly with penetrative sex and he may revert to masturbation to finish himself off.
-If masturbation in front of his partner does not bring him to orgasm, then he may resort to masturbating when he is on his own away from distractions.
+Suppose this type of man feels he is not achieving or senses disapproval or dissatisfaction from his partner.
+In that case, this can result in an inability to reach orgasm with penetrative sex, and he may revert to masturbation to finish himself off.
+If masturbation in front of his partner does not bring him to orgasm, he may resort to masturbating when he is away from distractions.

 The treatment strategy

-A preliminary fact finding conversation to look at any childhood behaviours particularly his behaviour around primary female carers will start the session.
-His tendency to be hyper vigilant to the female dynamic may well have started from an extremely early age.
-When older this unconscious dynamic can manifest with female partners and a fear of disapproval or not judging himself to be a good enough lover will increase his anxiety.
+A preliminary fact-finding conversation to look at any childhood behaviours, particularly those around primary female carers, will start the session.
+His tendency to be hyper-vigilant to the female dynamic may well have started from an extremely early age.
+When older, this unconscious dynamic can manifest with female partners and a fear of disapproval or not judging himself to be a good enough lover will increase his anxiety.

-By looking at his early childhood it will help him become aware from where these unconscious fears originate and to see how they now unconsciously appear in his day to day life within work, with friends and lovers.
-The aim is to start a change of his behaviour, particularly where sex is concerned to show him that given the intimate situation these unconscious feelings are now are inappropriate fears that originated in his child mind but are now being applied out of context.
+Looking at his early childhood will help him become aware of where these unconscious fears originate and see how they now unconsciously appear in his day-to-day life within work, with friends and lovers.
+The aim is to start a change of his behaviour, mainly where sex is concerned, to show him that given the intimate situation, these unconscious feelings are now are inappropriate and are fears that originated in his child mind but are now applied out of context.

-Lack of trust is a common factor in women who have experienced trauma or a lack of security when young.
+Lack of trust is a common factor in women who have experienced trauma or lack security when young.
 The effect of this is to create a behaviour strategy that ensures she remains in control.
 Talking, directing, fidgeting during sex are the classic indications of an inability to let go.
 This does not mean that these people are necessarily controlling people but more about remaining in control of the situation.
-The unconscious thought being ‘If I am in control then I am safe, and if others around me are happy and non-threatening then I am safe’.
-By not trusting the person and the event the need to be constantly aware and alert will often cause the orgasm to be withheld.
+The unconscious thought being ‘If I am in control, then I am safe, and if others around me are happy and non-threatening, then I am safe’.
+By not trusting the person and the event, the need to be constantly aware and alert will often cause the orgasm to be withheld.

 The treatment strategy

-There is so much to think about, how can I hope to focus on orgasm
+There is so much to think about; how can I hope to focus on orgasm

 Busy life, always active, run run run, no time for me because I have lots to do!

 I fully appreciated the time you took to find out the history and reasons why l might have had problems achieving orgasms.
-It was an eye opener and I was impressed with your subject knowledge.
+It was an eye-opener and I was impressed with your subject knowledge.
 Although l was nervous, to begin with the glass of wine helped!
 I knew l could totally trust you and knew that l was in your expert hands.
-I was blown away by the whole experience and for me the icing on the cake achieving that elusive orgasm!
-It has changed my perception and l am very happy about the experience.
-I can absolutely recommend you to others and once again a big thank you!
+I was blown away by the whole experience and for me the icing on the cake, achieving that elusive orgasm!
+It has changed my perception, and l am very happy about the experience.
+I can absolutely recommend you to others, and once again, a big thank you!

-She doesn’t seem to like what I am doing
+She doesn’t seem to like what I am doing.

-As hunter-gatherers, we shared everything including sexual partners.
+As hunter-gatherers, we shared everything, including sexual partners.
 Not because we were sexually indulgent but because the more sex had, the more chance the species survived.
 Females would instigate sex by displaying their desire to attract as many males as possible.
-Harvesting sperm to ensure the best biological match may seem to the modern code of morality a bit carnal, but as an assurance to achieve healthy plentiful offspring it is a very sensible strategy.
+Harvesting sperm to ensure the best biological match may seem to the modern code of morality a bit carnal, but as an assurance to achieve healthy, plentiful offspring, it is a very sensible strategy.

-Good girls like me shouldn’t do this
+Good girls like me shouldn’t do this.

-The anxiety felt of doing wrong in the name of the clan, religion or culture will always effect the ability to reach orgasm.
-Recent studies into multi-orgasmic women (women who orgasm multiple times within a short period) 80% of these women surveyed had shunned strong religious backgrounds.
-That they had then become multi-orgasmic was due to their now higher natural levels of oxytocin in the body before and during sex.
+The anxiety felt of doing wrong in the name of the clan, religion or culture will always affect the ability to reach orgasm.
+In recent studies into multi-orgasmic women (women who orgasm multiple times within a short period) 80% of these women surveyed had shunned their religious backgrounds.
+They had then become multi-orgasmic due to their now higher natural levels of oxytocin in the body before and during sex.

-Talk to Colin or book an appointment
+Talk to Colin or book an appointment.

 call: 07966 522 696